filecoin-project/filecoin-docs/content/en/developers/smart-contracts/concepts/actors-and-contracts/index.md

 ## Built-in actors

 Built-in actors are how the Filecoin network manages and updates _global state_.
 The _global state_ of the network at a given epoch can be thought of as the set of blocks agreed upon via network conensus at a given epoch.
 This global state is represented as a _state tree_, which is a map of actor IDs to the _actor state_.
 An _actor state_ describes the current conditions for an individual actor, such as its Fil balance and its nonce.
 In Filecoin, actors trigger a _state transition_ by sending a _message_.
 Each block contains a series of messages, and a checkpoint of the current global state after the application of those messages.
-The Filecoin Virtual Machine (VM) is the Filecoin system component that is in charge of execution of all actor code
+The Filecoin Virtual Machine (VM) is the Filecoin network component that is in charge of execution of all actor code.

-- State machine connected to blocks in chain
-- Blocks contains
+### Blocks in detail

+Each block in the Filecoin chain contains:
-  - inline data such as current block height, CIDs (used as pointers)
+  - Inline data such as current block height.
-  - State tree pointer
-    - points to map of every global actor in network
-  - Messages block pointer
-    - state transition messages: causes transition between blocks
-    - new state encoded in state tree pointer
+  - A pointer ([CID]({{< relref "reference/reference/glossary/index.md#content-identifiercid" >}})) to the current state tree.
+  - A pointer (CID) to the set of messages that, when applied to the network, generated the current state tree.

-Merkle Tree is used to map
+A Merkle Directed Acyclic Graph (Merkle DAG) is used map the state tree and the set of messages.
-- State Tree pointer map (CID)
-- Messages pointer map (CID)

 Leafs in state machine map
 - Actor